Expanding vocabulary: 12 best novels of the XNUMXst century in English

-“I was born twice: first, as a girl, in Detroit, on a surprisingly clear January day in 1960, then, in August 1974, as a teenage guy at the front desk of a hospital in Pitoskey, Michigan.”
+“I was born twice: first as a girl in Detroit on a surprisingly clear January 1960, then in August 1974 as a teenage boy in the emergency room of a hospital in Pitoskey, Michigan.”

 Thus begins the novel of the American writer of Greek origin J. Eugenidis.

-At age 14, Kalliope Stefanides discovers that she has a rare genetic mutation by which she is pseudohermaphrodite.
-Having stated that she has a “male brain”, the girl changes her gender and becomes Callus.
+At the age of 14, Calliope Stephanides discovers that she has a rare genetic mutation, according to which she is a pseudohermaphrodite.
+Declaring that she has a “male brain”, the girl changes sex and becomes Call.

 A novel full of allusions to ancient Greek mythology, explores the theme of fate and free will.
 It is both the story of Calla's growing up and the story of the entrepreneurial take-off of his parents, Desdemona and Lefty (who have their own genetic secrets).